NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 m_feats <- unique(as.character(top20$gene))
 ```

-### Create Expression Sets
+### Create ExpressionSets

-For SCDC both the SC and the ST data need to be in the format of an Expression set with the count matrices as `AssayData`.
+For SCDC both the SC and the ST data need to be in the format of an **ExpressionSet** with the count matrices as `AssayData`.
 We also subset the matrices for the genes we selected in the previous step.

 ```r